-- 135. For Picturehouse Clapham, the merger would leave six or more fascias following the merger based on both a 20- and 30-minute isochrone.
+140. For Picturehouse Clapham, the merger would leave six or more fascias following the merger based on both a 20- and 30-minute isochrone.
 The same would be true for the Cineworld Chelsea, Fulham Road and Wandsworth cinemas.

-- 136. The parties told us that in London the offer of the Curzon cinemas was similar to the offer of Picturehouse's London cinemas. - 137.
-The parties' first survey asked Clapham Picturehouse customers what they would have done if the Picturehouse had been unavailable.
-Of the [90-100] per cent of customers who said that they would visit an alternative cinema, [40-50] per cent said they would visit Odeon, [40-50] per cent said Cineworld, [30-40] per cent Curzon and [20-30] per cent Vue. - 138.
-A survey carried out by Picturehouse showed that a significant proportion of customers to its Clapham, Ritzy and Greenwich cinemas travelled on foot ([40-50] per cent) and by bus ([20-30] per cent). - 139.
-The parties submitted evidence which first defined the geographic market around each of the merging parties' cinemas as the area capturing 80 per cent of the cinema's customers and then assessed competition by recentering the isochrones around customers.
-The results of this analysis for Clapham showed that the 80 per cent catchment was a travel time of 64 minutes and that the merger would lead to a fascia reduction from five to four or more for both Picturehouse Clapham and Cineworld Wandsworth, irrespective of the filter used or whether the analysis was weighted by population or transactions.
-The parties provided an updated analysis based on 20-minute catchment areas.
-The results for this showed that for Clapham the reduction in fascias was five to four or more, irrespective of the filter used.
+- 141. The parties told us that in London the offer of the Curzon cinemas was similar to the offer of Picturehouse's London cinemas. - 142.
+The parties' survey asked Picturehouse Clapham customers what they would have done if the Picturehouse had been unavailable.
+Of the [90-100] per cent of customers who said that they would visit an alternative cinema, [40-50] per cent said they would visit Odeon, [40-50] per cent said Cineworld, [30-40] per cent Curzon and [20-30] per cent Vue. - 143.
+A survey carried out by Picturehouse showed that a significant proportion of customers to its Clapham, Brixton and Greenwich cinemas travelled on foot ([40-50] per cent) and by bus ([20-30] per cent).